-Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and nine months ended September 30, 2023 (In Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2023 (In Canadian dollars, unless otherwise noted)

 Figure 1 - Locations of Tier One's properties within Peru.

 Beyond having title to its mineral properties, the Company must secure environmental permits and local community access agreements in order to conduct its exploration activities.
 Therefore, building and maintaining relationships with its key stakeholders, namely governmental bodies and local communities, among others, is crucial to the Company's continued success.
 In this regard, the Company believes that it conducts itself to the highest standards around environmental and social responsibility and corporate governance.